NucleoidAI/nucleoid.com/src/markdowns/learn.md

 ## Objects

-The same thing for objects, once initiated and assigned to the `var` variable, it stores.
+The same thing for objects, once initiated and assigned to the `var` variable as well as it stored.

 ```javascript
 app.post("/orders", () => {